-The security checking that is performed by the SDT LOGON and CONNECT operations is introduced in "How a data table is shared" on page 6.
+The security checking that is performed by the shared data table LOGON and CONNECT operations is introduced in "How a data table is shared" on page 6.
 You should consider the implications of the security checks before sharing a file that is associated with a data table.

-For information about RACF, function-shipping security, and implementing security checking for shared data tables, see the CICS RACF Security Guide.
+For information about implementing security checking for shared data tables, see the CICS RACF Security Guide.